If you are planning on traveling to Sydney in the near future, this blog post is a must-read to ensure you get the most out of your trip!

 Australia in general is one of the more expensive countries in the world and Sydney is no exception there.
-Be prepared to pay a lot for transport, accommodation and alcohol.
+Be prepared to pay a lot for transport, accommodation, and alcohol.

-6. You don’t have to tip
+6. You Don’t Have to Tip

 Australian minimum wage is relatively high which means Australians don’t have to rely on tips as heavily as people do in some other countries.

-7. You don’t need to do it by the book
+7. You Don’t Need to Do It by the Book

 Of course, there are plenty of well-known tourist attractions in Sydney, but there are plenty of magical places that are a little off the beaten track and not as well known.

 Some of the best beaches are the small, secluded ones as well, especially in the Eastern Suburbs.
 Milk Beach is definitely one to visit if you have the time.
 It gets its name because the sand is very white.
 It’s easy to access, situated right next to Hermitage Bay, and the water is a beautiful, vibrant blue shade.

 Newtown is a popular suburb if you are seeking somewhere with a cool vibe.
 The University of Sydney is based here, and its gorgeous building is well worth checking out.
 Stop by Brewtown Newtown for delicious chai tea.

-8. Don’t forget to wear sunscreen!
+8. Don’t Forget to Wear Sunscreen!